chato94/A/README.md

 files had to have file extensions (and folders could not).
 All in all, it was a frenzy of code to check for errors and what-not, almost as bad as `C`.

-## Instructions
+### Instructions
-*Assuming that Node is already installed on the machine and all paths are correctly set up*
+*These instructions assume that Node is already installed on the machine and all necessary paths are correctly configured.*

-1. Switch to the directory containin the index.js file and do `node index.js`
+* Add all files and folders to serve in the same directory as the index.js file.
-2. Add files and folders to serve and enjoy the new Intranet on your network.
+  * You still have to have an HTML file in the directory.
+If none is found, the 404 page is served.
-  * You still have to have an HTML file in the directory
+    * It takes priority for an `index.html` file, then serves the first HTML file it finds.
+There are no guarantees that HTML files will be found in any specified order.

-    * It takes priority for an `index.html` file, then serves the first .html file it finds
+* Once ready to run, run the `index.js` file and from there, websites can be accessed from the IP address logged on the terminal's stdout.